 Additionally, “they need to be careful about accepting friend requests – getting a friend request from someone you are already friends with is a big red flag,” Hutt warned.
 “If you get an emergency message from a friend, double check to make sure it’s from the real person and not a second, fake profile.”

 FB Dating Group Scams or Fake ads can be for counterfeit goods, or can use to prompt you to buy something, Hutt noted.
 This scam can also attempt to lead you to share personally identifiable information that can be used for identity theft.
+People are eager to know when is the facebook dating app release date.

 “Some fake ads link to sites that download malware to your computer,” Hutt warned.
 “Facebook has programs in place to try to stop both of these kinds of scams, but far too many criminals slip through the cracks and use Facebook as a way to reach their potential victims.”